rico-vz/quick-opgg-scraper/README.md

-# quick-opgg-scraper
+# ⚡ Quick OP.GG Scraper
-Quick OP.GG Scraper ⚡ Fast OPGG Scraper for League of Legends stats
+### A fast OPGG Scraper for League of Legends stats